OpenAGCI/openagci-website/index.md

 {% capture text %}

-Our team is actively working on a variety of projects, researching on the potential of Multi-agent Systems (MAS) to achieve Artificial General Intelligence (AGI).
+Our team is actively working on a variety of projects, researching on the potential of multi-agent systems to achieve human-level intelligence.

 {%
   include button.html